ubccpsc/310/docs/26w1/syllabus.md

 **Labs are held online**, weekly, starting in week 1, and run in blocks from **Friday to Thursday**.
 There are no rooms assigned; join links are on the [course home page](./).

+**A lab session** opens with a **tutorial** on material from that week's lectures.
+You then have a work period for that week's assignment, with TAs available to answer questions.
+You are not expected to finish during the lab although you should be able to make significant progress.

 **There are eight graded lab assignments (Lab 0 through Lab 7)**, running in weeks 1–6 and again in weeks 10–11.
 Each is small, directed, and tied to that week's lectures.
 They are marked largely for